-This section discusses our outlook for fiscal 2020 and in general as of the date of this MD&A and contains forward-looking statements.
+This section discusses our outlook for fiscal 2021 and in general as of the date of this MD&A and contains forward-looking statements.

 Our business may be impacted from time to time by the general cyclical and seasonal nature of particular modes of transportation and the freight market in general, as well as the cyclical and seasonal nature of the industries that such markets serve.
-Factors which may create cyclical fluctuations in such modes of transportation or the freight market in general include legal and regulatory requirements, timing of contract renewals between our customers and their own customers, seasonal-based tariffs, vacation periods applicable to particular shipping or receiving nations, weather-related events that impact shipping in particular geographies and amendments to international trade agreements.
-Since some of our revenues from particular products and services are tied to the volume of shipments being processed, adverse fluctuations in the volume of global shipments or shipments in any particular mode of transportation may adversely affect our revenues.
+Factors which may create cyclical fluctuations in such modes of transportation or the freight market in general include legal and regulatory requirements, timing of contract renewals between our customers and their own customers, seasonal-based tariffs, vacation periods applicable to particular shipping or receiving nations, weather-related or global health events that impact shipping in particular geographies and amendments to international trade agreements.
+In particular, the uncertainties arising from a pandemic, such as the novel coronavirus ("coronavirus") currently impacting China and other geographies, could adversely impact global shipment volumes in all modes of transportation in fiscal 2021.
+Since some of our revenues from particular products and services are tied to the volume of shipments being processed, adverse fluctuations in the volume of global shipments, or shipments in any particular mode of transportation, may adversely affect our revenues.
 Significant declines in shipment volumes could likely have a material adverse effect on our business.